ArshaShiri/DevOpsBootcampDeployMicroserviceKubernetesDemo/README.md

     # We can install all the services similar to above.

 We create a separate Helm chart for Redis since it is 3rd party application rather than our own service.

+## Helmfile

+    # We need the command line app to use helmfile
+    helmfile sync

+    # Shows all the releases
+    helmfile list

+    # To remove the cluster
+    helmfile destroy